-The Plan has a note receivable for \$2,031,875 from the City of Lauderhill.
-The note accrues interest at 4.0% per annum and payments of consecutive quarterly payments of interest only on the outstanding principal balance in the amount of \$20,319 shall be due and payable to the Plan on January 1, 2021 and continuing on the first day of each quarter thereafter, consecutive quarterly payments of interest only on the outstanding principal balance shall be made.
-The note matures on July 9, 2024, at which time the remaining indebtedness is due.
+The Plan had a note receivable for \$2,031,875 from the City of Lauderhill.
+The note accrued interest at 4.0% per annum and payments of consecutive quarterly payments of interest only on the outstanding principal balance in the amount of \$20,319 was due and payable to the Plan on January 1, 2021 and continuing on the first day of each quarter thereafter, consecutive quarterly payments of interest only on the outstanding principal balance was made.
+The note matured on July 9, 2024, at which time the remaining indebtedness was paid.